-The Canon EOS R6 Mark II is the follow-up to 2020's Canon EOS R6.
-This mid-cycle refresh has a few notable upgrades, including a higher-resolution sensor and EVF, along with an updated autofocus system with better tracking and detection algorithms.
-Canon's also addressed some of the minor drawbacks of the original R6 for advanced video work, with uncropped 4k video, no recording time limit, and better heat management to prevent overheating during long recording sessions.
+The Canon EOS R6 Mark II is a full-frame mirrorless camera and the follow-up to 2020's Canon EOS R6.
+The Mark II has a few notable upgrades, including a higher-resolution sensor and EVF, along with an updated autofocus system with better tracking and subject-detection algorithms.
+Canon also addressed some of the minor drawbacks of the original R6 for advanced video work, as there's no longer a recording time limit, no crop in 4k, and better heat management to prevent overheating during long recording sessions.
 While these changes may not be enough to warrant an upgrade if you already own the R6, they're thoughtful improvements that make an already amazing camera even better.

 The Canon R6 II is good for travel if you don't mind a bulkier kit.
-Image quality is fantastic, and the camera has a well-built, weather-sealed body to give you some peace of mind while shooting outdoors, plus superb ergonomics.
-On top of that, it has in-body image stabilization, which helps reduce camera shake, allowing you to get clearer shots at slower shutter speeds.
-Battery life is also excellent for a mirrorless camera, though it doesn't support use while charging over USB.
+Image quality is fantastic, and the camera has a well-built, weather-sealed body to give you some peace of mind while shooting outdoors, not to mention superb ergonomics.
+On top of that, it has in-body image stabilization, which can help reduce camera shake and let you get clearer shots at slower shutter speeds.
+Its battery life is also excellent for a mirrorless camera.

-The Canon R6 Mark II is a great option for landscape photography.
-Its high-resolution full-frame sensor is ideal for capturing detailed photos with plenty of dynamic range, as well as making prints.
+The Canon R6 Mark II is great for landscape photography.
+Its high-resolution full-frame sensor is ideal for capturing detailed photos with plenty of dynamic range in high-contrast landscapes.
 It also does an excellent job of keeping noise to a minimum in low light.
 Aside from its image quality, it's also a very well-built camera with excellent ergonomics.
 Though its screen isn't the brightest or sharpest, it has a relatively high-resolution EVF.
-That said, it's a heavy camera, so it isn't the most convenient to take on long hikes or shooting sessions.
+That said, it's a heavy camera, and full-frame lenses can add some bulk, so it isn't the most convenient to take on long hikes or shooting sessions.

 The Canon R6 Mark II is great for taking photos of faster subjects, including sports and wildlife.
 It has a quick max burst rate and a deep buffer, though it's slow to empty if you manage to fill it up.
-Still, the camera has an incredibly reliable autofocus system with advanced subject-detection modes for people, animals, and even vehicles.
+The camera also has an incredibly effective autofocus system with reliable subject-detection modes for people, animals, and even vehicles.
 Image quality is generally fantastic, and it performs well even in low light.
 Plus, it's weather-sealed and feels great in the hand, with well-placed and customizable controls.

 The Canon R6 Mark II can be good for vlogging, depending on the type of vlog you want to create, though it's also likely overkill for most vloggers and content creators.
 Video quality is excellent, with oversampled 4k video at up to 60 fps, along with high frame rate recording in 1080p for slow-motion flourishes.
 The fully articulated screen lets you monitor yourself more easily.
-The camera also has near flawless autofocus tracking, including video-specific settings that prevent it from hunting for new subjects if the tracked subject leaves the frame.
-That said, it's not the camera to reach for if you want something portable and lightweight for walk-and-talk vlogs.
+The camera also has near-flawless autofocus tracking, including video-specific settings that prevent it from hunting for new subjects if the tracked subject leaves the frame.
+That said, this isn't the camera to reach for if you want something portable and lightweight for walk-and-talk vlogs.

 The Canon R6 Mark II is fantastic for studio video.
 It can record oversampled 4k video at up to 60 fps without a crop, and video quality is impressive.
-Internally, it can record 10-bit 4:2:2 4k video to preserve a wider range of color information, and it can output 6k RAW video to a compatible external recorder.
+It also supports 10-bit 4:2:2 internally to preserve a wider range of color information, and it can output 6k RAW video to a compatible external recorder.
 You also get dual SD card slots and a full set of inputs for peripherals like a mic and headphones.
 It also has no recording time limit and great heat management to help prevent overheating.

 The Canon R6 Mark II comes in one color variant: 'Black'.
 You can see our unit's label here.